Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Gastrointestinal System

-The first introduction of alcohol into the body is through the gastrointestinal system.
-Alcohol can change the integrity and structure of the GI tract, which can cause leakage of microbes and bacterial products.
+When you drink alcohol, the first part of your body that it touches is the gastrointestinal system.
+Research indicates that alcohol can change the integrity and structure of the GI tract, which can cause leakage of microbes and bacterial products.

 Alcohol may also cause your stomach to produce more acid than normal.
 This can lead to heartburn and acid reflux as well as cause gastritis (inflammation of the stomach lining), which can also lead to the development of stomach ulcers.